MalathiKaliappn/customer_care_agent/README.md

 - Chunk the document for efficient retrieval
 - Embed chunks using Hugging Face models
 - Store embeddings using FAISS vector index
-- Ask questions and get accurate answers using a GROQ-hosted LLM (LLaMA 3)
+- Ask questions and get aeccurate answers using a GROQ-hosted LLM (LLaMA 3)

 Project structure: